 Once your SEO team delivers their keyword research, you can incorporate their findings into your content marketing research and integrate them into your content plan.

-Add new content ideation to your editorial calendar to maintain a steady output of content for ranking purposes.
+Add new content ideation to your editorial calendar to maintain a steady output of content for search engine ranking purposes.
 I’ve found that an increased publishing cadence speeds the accumulation of topical authority, creating a virtuous cycle that boosts overall site performance.

 How often should you publish?
 I’ve found that bi-weekly blogging is a worthwhile goal to aim for.